Financial Planning Strategies to Enhance Qualified Small Business Stock (QSBS)

 Balancing Attractive Offers Against QSBS Benefits

-For some fast-growing QSBS businesses that have not yet met the holding period for the $10 million gain exemption, an early and unexpected liquidity event can raise important questions to consider: Is it better to take the money now and pay a higher current capital gain rate, or hold out on the liquidity event until a favorable tax situation?
-Will the company be more or less valuable when the QSBS becomes eligible for the capital gain exemption?
+For some fast-growing QSBS businesses that have not yet met the holding period for the $10 million or $15 million gain exclusion, an early and unexpected liquidity event can raise important questions to consider: Is it better to take the money now and pay a higher current capital gain rate, or hold out on the liquidity event until a favorable tax situation?
+Will the company be more or less valuable when the QSBS becomes eligible for the capital gain exclusion?
 What will the merger and acquisition market look like in the future?
 Will tax laws be more or less favorable in the future?
 How challenging will it be to make the company more valuable between now and when you hit the 5-year holding period?

 QSBS Example Breakeven Analysis

 It’s also beneficial to run a breakeven analysis comparing the outcomes of selling now and reinvesting the proceeds versus waiting to sell after meeting the holding period.
-As an example, a company with a 3-year holding period could sell for $15 million today and net the same proceeds as a QSBS capital gain exemption sale two years later with a $12.2 million price.
+As an example, a company with a 3-year holding period could sell for $15 million today and net the same proceeds as a QSBS capital gain exclusion sale two years later with a $12.2 million price.
 However, selling two years earlier would allow reinvestment of the proceeds for a longer period of time.
 Given that the real breakeven sale price, accounting for the reinvestment of the sale proceeds for two years at 8%, would only be $14.7 million.

 Strategically Exercising Stock Options